Forteau

-Forteau is a town in the Canadian province of Newfoundland and Labrador.
-The town had a population of 409 as of the Canada 2016 Census.
+Forteau is a town in southern Labrador, an area of the Canadian province of Newfoundland and Labrador.
+The town had a population of 377 as of the Canada 2021 Census.

 The town is located along Route 510 in Labrador, between L'Anse-au-Clair and L'Anse-au-Loup.

 There is a health centre, a post office and a variety of shops.
 Internet access is available but some areas do not have consistent cell phone service.

 History

 The end of war with France and America saw the growth of trade between Jersey and the New World, especially Canada.
 By 1763, around a third of the fish being exported from Conception Bay was carried by Jersey vessels.
 In the 1780s, a number of Jersey families settled permanently, such as the de Quettevilles in Forteau.